BarrSquared/solar-sleep-app/README.md

+# Solar Sleep App

+This app is intended to track user early morning sun lux exposure and sleep quality.

 # EDA Project
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).